guettli/programming-guidelines/README.rst

 How much would you lose?
 How much time would you waste to set up your personal development environment again?

 Keep this time small.
-This is related to "care for newcomers".
+This is related to "care for new comers".
 If you need several hours to setup your development environment, then new team members would need even much more time.

 Passing around methods make things hard to debug